Asthma and smoking

 - in people who already have asthma, worsening of asthma symptoms and an increase in the number of asthma attacks.

-If you already have asthma, smoking increases the risk that you will permanently damage your lungs.
+If you already have asthma, smoking accelerates long-term decline in lung function.
 You’ll also find that daily control of your asthma can become difficult — preventer inhalers are less effective in people who smoke than in non-smokers.
-Smoking also makes you more prone to chest infections, which are likely to worsen your asthma symptoms.
+Smoking (and exposure to second hand smoke) also makes you more prone to chest infections, which are likely to worsen your asthma symptoms.

 Smoking around children